-d.
+b.
 A car, initially traveling at 20 m/s to the east, accelerates toward the west at 2.0 m/s.
-At the same time that the car starts moving at 10 m/s, by the car starts moving at 10 m/s, by the car and moving at 16 m/s toward the east, starts to move faster, accelerating at 1.0 m/s.
-It's a one-lane road and both drivers are too busy fiddling with their CD players to notice each other.
+At the same time that the car starts moving, a truck, 60 m west of the car and moving at 16 m/s toward the east, starts to move faster, accelerating at 1.0 m/s.
+It's a one-lane road and both drivers are too busy texting to notice each other.